Laxman824/Laxman824/README.md

 I'm Laxman !
 - 4th Year Dual (B.Tech + M.Tech in Computer Science and Engineering) __Indian Institute of Technology, Delhi__,  At present, living in New Delhi.
-- Enthusiastic to learn new technologies and explore more to upskill my knowledge.
+- Enthusiastic to learn new technologies and exploring more to upskill my knowledge.
 - Check out my [webpage](https://laxman824.github.io/cs5180408_Webpage/) to know more.
  <h2>📫 How to reach me:</h2>